1What is the primary goal of DevOps in software development?

 Correct Answer: Fixed

-Explanation:Once a developer resolves the issue, the status is changed to 'Fixed', pending verification by the tester.
+Explanation:Once a developer resolves the issue, they mark the status as Fixed, pending verification by the tester.

 Incorrect!
 Try again.